yacy/yacy_search_server/help/Bookmarks.md

 ## Purpose

-Bookmarks stores useful URLs known to the peer or user.
+Bookmarks stores useful URLs known to the peer.

 Use it to save, organize, and later re-use important search or crawl targets.

 ## What You Can Do Here

-- Bookmarks stores useful URLs known to the peer or user.
+- Bookmarks stores useful URLs known to the peer.
 - Edit or inspect the specific content object shown on the page.
 - Check whether the result is local-only, user-visible, or peer-visible before publishing.

 ## Page Architecture

-Content application pages store and render peer-local objects such as bookmarks, messages, wiki text, tables, profiles, or translations.
+Content application pages store and render peer-local objects such as bookmarks, messages, tables, profiles, or translations.
 They combine form editing with a rendered view of the stored object.

 | Control | Meaning | Values or examples |
 | --- | --- | --- |